Maritime Law LLM

 - Learn in small classes of between 6 and 30 students

-- IELTS: 7 or above with a minimum of 6 in each area
+- IELTS: 7 with a minimum of 6 in each area.

 Please note that due to changes in the UKVI's list of SELTs we are no longer able to accept TOEFL as evidence of English language for students who require a CAS as of April 2014.

 If you need to improve your English language skills before you enter this course, our partner, INTO City University London offers a range of English language courses.
 These intensive and flexible courses are designed to improve your English ability for entry to this degree.
 Please click the links below for more information.

 If you are not from the European Economic Area / Switzerland and you are coming to study in the UK you may need to apply for a visa or entry clearance to come to the UK to study.